-On the December claimant count reference date, Universal Credit had been rolled out in four of the 35 job centres in Northern Ireland.
-A provisional estimate of Universal Credit out-of-work benefits indicates that there are approximately 200 claimants.
-This estimate is subject to revision.
+On the January claimant count reference date, Universal Credit had been rolled out in four of the 35 job centres in Northern Ireland.
+A provisional estimate indicates that there were approximately 400 people claiming Universal Credit principally for the purpose of being unemployed.
+At 400, the number of Universal Credit claimants is 1% of the total unemployment benefit claimants.

 Claimant count: The NI claimant count consists of all people claiming Jobseeker's Allowance (JSA) at Jobs and Benefits Offices.
 They must declare that they are out of work, capable of, available for and actively seeking work during the week in which their claim is made.

 Please note from June 2015 the GB claimant count includes JSA claimants and out-of-work claimants of Universal Credit.

-Universal Credit: Universal Credit is being introduced in NI for new claims of out-of-work benefits on a phased geographical basis between September 2017 and September 2018.
-Please note the provisional estimate of the number of out-of-work claimants of Universal Credit is not included in the Claimant Count total.
+Universal Credit: Universal Credit is being introduced in NI for new claims of six benefits, including income-based JSA, on a phased geographical basis between September 2017 and September 2018.
+Please note the provisional estimate of the number of out-of-work claimants of Universal Credit who were claiming it principally for the reason of being unemployed is not included in the Claimant Count total.